martenson/galaxy_tools_management_template/README.md

-# galaxy_tools_management_template
+# Streamline Galaxy Tool Management

 This template is designed to provide Galaxy administrators with a process to ease the burden of maintaining tool repositories installed in a Galaxy instance.

-When set up it can also be used as a contact point for users to request tool installations.
+When set up it can also be used as a contact point for users to request tool installations from their admins.

-## Convert your instance to use this template
+## walkthrough: Set up this template

 ### assumptions:

+The following walkthrough is detailed but makes some assumptions in order to not branch out too much.
+However the process can be altered to allow for many of these assumptions to change.

-- for tool installation you are using exclusively the Main Tool Shed at `https://toolshed.g2.bx.psu.edu`, others can be used but that is not part of the basic walk-through
+- for tool installation you use exclusively the Main Tool Shed at `https://toolshed.g2.bx.psu.edu`
-- you have access to the API key of an admin user of the target Galaxy instance in a variable called `GALAXY_API_KEY`
+- you have access to the API key of an admin user of the target Galaxy instance in an env variable called `GALAXY_API_KEY`
+- you are fine with alphabetical order of tools within the tool sections

 ### step-by-step
-- create a new repository using the template `https://github.com/martenson/galaxy_tools_management_template`
+- create a new repository using the template `https://github.com/martenson/galaxy_tools_management_template` and `cd` into the containing folder
-- make venv `python3 -m venv .venv && source .venv/bin/activate`
+- make and activate venv `python3 -m venv .venv && source .venv/bin/activate`
 - install requirements.txt `pip install -r requirements.txt`
-- create a folder in the repository named the same as your Galaxy's url, for demonstration purposes the template has a folder with my QA instance: `galaxy-qa2.galaxy.cloud.e-infra.cz`
+- create a folder in the repository named the same as your Galaxy's url, for demonstration purposes the template has a folder with my QA instance `galaxy-qa2.galaxy.cloud.e-infra.cz` which this walkthrough will use
-- to obtain the initial list of tools installed on your instance run the following Ephemeris command.
+- to obtain the initial list of tools installed on your instance run the following [Ephemeris](https://github.com/galaxyproject/ephemeris) command:

 ```sh
 $ get-tool-list --include_tool_panel_id -g "https://galaxy-qa2.galaxy.cloud.e-infra.cz/" --api_key $(GALAXY_API_KEY) -o galaxy-qa2.galaxy.cloud.e-infra.cz/qa2.all.yml --get_all_tools